tegacodes/lectures/art-is-research/art-as-research.md

 ---

 This lecture is concerned with art research methods, or how research takes place through and in artistic practices.
-How can art pratices can be understood as research *and* where the research happens in art practice?
+How can art practices can be understood as research?
+Where does the research happen in art practice?
 We will focus mostly on media art practices that live at that blurry intersection of art, design and technology.

 We will look at:
 - giving language to art as research